 Over the past four decades, dozens of massive studies found that consumption of animal products is associated with elevated risk of obesity, diabetes, heart disease, stroke, and certain forms of cancer, which kill 1.4 million Americans annually.
 None reached the opposite conclusion.

 Pathogens like E. coli and Salmonella, responsible for many food recalls, all originate with animals raised for food.

-All major viral epidemics, including Ebola, and the Spanish, Asian, Avian, and Swine Flu, have originated from virus mutations associated with our exploitation of animals.
+All major viral epidemics, including Ebola, and the Spanish, Asian, Avian, Coronavirus, and Swine Flu, have originated from virus mutations associated with our exploitation of animals.